Code-Institute-Submissions/Code-Institute-Submissions-SuperGibbon-MS3/README.md

 - recipes that were used throughout development were found using - https://www.bbcgoodfood.com/recipes/

+- authentication was taken from mongo mini project from course work, although I did refactor parts of it.

--Code Institute, Tutors and my Mentor were all a big part of making this project possible
+- Code Institute, Tutors and my Mentor were all a big part of making this project possible